Our Community Commitment

 In 2020, we drew on the help of Knology, an impartial research collective independent of the Northeast Big Data Hub, to evaluate the Hub’s activities.
 In July of 2020, we were provided with the first phase of the Knology evaluation.
 The report explored the impacts of the Hub’s programmatic activities aimed at increasing engagement in big data science, developing shared resources and services, and data science education and workforce development.

-Overall, the evaluation suggests that the Hub is making good progress towards its stated goals.
-The data collected in the report suggests that the Hub occupies a central role in fostering meaningful collaborations between stakeholders from various sectors of the data science field.
-Findings also suggest that the Hub is well suited to address some of the current gaps in the field around gathering and sharing large datasets.
+The data collected in the report suggested that the Hub occupies a central role in fostering meaningful collaborations between stakeholders from various sectors of the data science field and is well suited to address some of the current gaps in the field around gathering and sharing large datasets.
+The second phase of the evaluation was made available in December 2020.

-The entire mid-point evaluation report is available below.
+The entire summative evaluation report is available below.

 Hub Activities to Serve our Community